egarand/bstn-capstone/Capstone Proposal.md

 	- View more details about a given species
 - Save/print a sightings checklist
 	- From a trail/point of interest, get a printable checklist of species you may see there.
+- Manage bookmarked trails
+	- Logged in users: view and manage a list of saved points of interest
 - Contribute
 	- Brief information about data sources (iNaturalist, OSM) and call to action to contribute to those projects
 - Register